ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_flato13ipcc.rst

-      CMIP5 multi-model mean and the climatology from the Global Precipitation Climatology Project (Adler et al., 2003), c) multi-model mean absolute error with respect to observations, and d) multi-model mean error relative to the multi-model mean precipitation ifself.
+      CMIP5 multi-model mean and the climatology from the Global Precipitation Climatology Project (Adler et al., 2003), c) multi-model mean absolute error with respect to observations, and d) multi-model mean error relative to the multi-model mean precipitation itself.

     * Figure 9.5: Climatological (1985-2005) annual-mean cloud radiative
       effects in Wm-2 for the CMIP5 models against CERES EBAF (2001-2011) in